-Problem: When we initially do a line survey at a prospective customer, we often find that they really do not know the root source of their problems.
+Problem: When we initially do a line survey of a prospective customer, we often find that they do not know the root source of their problems.
 This was the case for a Midwest manufacturer of industrial trailers.
 They knew they had a quality problem – they just could not nail down exactly what the source(s) were.
 That is when we proposed a PFMEA.

 A Process Failure Mode Effect Analysis (PFMEA) is used to identify potential failures associated with the manufacturing process.
 Each step of the process – from delivery of raw materials to delivery to the end user – is analyzed to identify potential processes that could go wrong.

 Process Review: Our Tech Service team spent three days on-site to follow the entire production process through the facility.
 Delivery of steel, cleaning, painting, curing, storage, and delivery to their end customer were all processes that were evaluated.